Plant and Machinery Allowances (PMA): buildings and structures: shelters, huts and so on

 Most poultry houses / chicken shacks are buildings or structures and so are excluded from plant or machinery allowances CA22010.
 They are not plant even if they are used in intensive poultry production and contain automated systems for ventilation, heating, food and water.

 There was an Irish case, O’Srianian v Lakeview (1984, 3ITR219), in which the Irish Courts held that the Irish tax commissioners had not erred in law when deciding that a deep-pit poultry house was a single-entity of plant.
 However, decisions in the Irish Courts are not binding in the UK, and it is perhaps unlikely that the UK Courts would follow that decision.
 Gibson L.J in the Court of Appeal in the later case of* Attwood v Anduff car wash 69TC575, commented on the decision in *O’Srianian v Lakeview *, saying ‘For my part, I have considerable doubt whether the premises test was properly satisfied in that case’*.

 Similarly, the fixed chicken cages inside a poultry house should not be accepted as plant.

 Refuse a claim for PMAs on a chicken shack / poultry house unless it is moveable and intended to be moved in the course of the trade.
 Mobility alone is not enough.

 Treat temporary huts which are moved from one site to another and used by builders and contractors to provide canteen and toilet facilities or as storage sheds as site plant.
 They will then qualify for plant or machinery allowances.

 Do not give plant or machinery allowances on shop fronts.
 They are not plant or machinery.
-There is guidance at BIM46904 about the treatment of shop fronts.

 Treat showcases associated with a shop front that are distinct from the structure as fixtures and fittings CA21200.